USNavalResearchLaboratory/turboWAVE/docs/ref-fluid.rst

 SPARC Collision Directives
 --------------------------

 SPARC collisions broadly include elastic and inelastic collisions, as well as chemical reactions.
 All such processes have to explicitly resolved.
 These directives are special in that they use a compact, ordered declaration (without the usual parameter block), and use dimensional numbers in CGS-eV units.
-This is due to the potentially large number of such constructs that may appear in an input file.  **Unit conversion macros should not be used**.
+This is due to the potentially large number of such constructs that may appear in an input file.  **Dimensional numbers should not be used**.

 SPARC collision directives should appear at the root level in the input file.
 They find their parent modules automatically.
 This makes it more straightforward to ``#include`` reaction data from separate files.